Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Experiments

 \subsection{Reaction-Diffusion Equation with Linear Multiplicative Forcing}

 As the dynamic $\Phi^4_1$ model is a parabolic equation with additive forcing, we then consider a parabolic equation with multiplicative forcing, which is given by { }where $\xi$ is the space-time white noise scaled by $\sigma = 0.1$, and $\eta(x)$ is the same as the $\Phi_1^4$ model.
+The generation of data is the same as the way in \citep{chevyrev}.
 As the form of the operator $I$ and $I_c$ of this equation is the same as the $\Phi^4_1$ model, the model $\mathcal{M}^n$ can be constructed similarly.
 Please check the details in Appendix A.1.

 The results in Table \ref{table:multi} show that our model has one order of magnitude lower error in both of the two settings.
 The experiments on the two equations clearly show that the effectiveness of the \emph{model feature vectors} and the worse generalization of FNO on SPDEs.